bonwenu/Expense-Reimbursement-System-as-Microservice/README.md

 - Implemented the Front Controller design pattern by using Spring MVC.
 - Created client pages using HTML, CSS, Typescript by using Angular Framework.
 - Populated client pages with information by making calls to Rest API.
-- Tested both validation methods and DAO methods using JUnit framework.
+- Secured REST endpoints with Basic Authentication using Spring Security.
 - Deployed Front End to AWS S3 bucket and microservice to AWS EC2.

 ## Features